chrisvest/stormpot/package-info.md

 The object in essence just needs to keep its `Slot` instance around, and give itself as a parameter to the {@link stormpot.Slot#release(Poolable)} method.

-Apart from a class for the objects that we intend to pool, is the {@link stormpot.Allocator} implementation that is going to create these objects:
+Now that we have a class of objects to pool, we need some way to tell Stormpot how to create them.
+We do this by implementing the {@link stormpot.Allocator}
+interface:

     ::: java
     // MyAllocator.java - minimum Allocator implementation